yakovliam/RTool/README.md

 - Run the stub on the remote machine
 - Wait for the stub to make contact with the web panel
 - Manage the entire machine from an interactive API-based reverse webhook control panel

+As of right now, the master branch serves as a development branch because the project is incomplete.
+When the project is complete, the development commits, builds, and releases will be moved to "dev".